Code-Institute-Submissions/uc-frontend-milestone/README.md

 3. Scrolling down to the Github Pages section
 4. Selecting "master branch" from the Source dropdown menu
 5. The link to the site was be displayed once the page automatically refreshed
+6. The site can be accessed on [Github Pages](https://allyporwal.github.io/uc-frontend-milestone/) and it will update automatically with every new commit to the master branch

 The repository can be cloned by: